-Month of bond market milestones: How low can you go?
+Month of bond market milestones - How low can you go?

 With investors willing to pay governments to hold their debt, pressure is rising on the likes of fiscally prudent Germany to use unprecedented market funding conditions to ramp up spending and fight weak growth.

 Technically speaking, the United States also now has negative-yielding bonds.
-Of late, yields on 10-year Treasury Inflation Protected Securities (TIPS) US10YTIP=TWEB, securities offering protection against inflation, have pushed into negative territory.
+Of late, yields on 10-year Treasury Inflation Protected Securities (TIPS), securities offering protection against inflation, have pushed into negative territory.

 The yield on a TIPS security essentially is the yield on a plain-vanilla Treasury bond, minus expected inflation.
 Given 10-year TIPs now yield minus 0.07%, it means the equivalent Treasury bond is paying less than the expected inflation rate.